centraldedados/datapaka/README.md

 ## TODO

-* Finish the UI with the CSV column naming and final output
 * Arguments!
   - create blank datapackage.json without interaction, guessing values where reasonable
   - validate existing datapackage.json using the `datapackage` module
   - overwrite existing datapackage.json
 * When present, read existing datapackage.json and use its values as the default
-* Employ OrderedDict so that the output can be predictable and thus diff-able